makif44/AMDAssignment/README.md

-# RestAssured Cucumber
+# RestAssured & Cucumber

-This test suite is a  BDD Java test automation framework.
+This test suite is a  BDD, DDT Java test automation framework.
 Built on RestAssured Library and Cucumber.

 ## Prerequisites